How to become a photographer?

 When we first started out, the best route I could think of to help preserve the at-risk animals, cultures and locations I’d visited around the world was to provide a portion of my sales to local conservation organizations.

-Thanks to what I learned from Aaron, when you visit dereknielsen.com, you’ll not only find an educational platform where you can learn about various conservation causes from all over the world.
+When you visit dereknielsen.com, you’ll not only find an educational platform where you can learn about various conservation causes from all over the world.
 You can also buy beautifully framed and matted photographs, and know that a portion of the proceeds from your purchase will go to a specifically selected, on-the-ground organization doing the necessary preservation work to save the subject of whatever piece you chose.

 Today, our list of hand-selected donation recipients includes: Sea Shepherd, For The Love Of Water, BeTreed Adventures, Live Ocean, Global Philanthropy Alliance, The Borneo Project, Reef Guardian, Tarangire Lion Research Initiative, The Conservation Alliance and Landvernd.

 In the end, I’d say that if you’re wondering how to become a photographer, I’d tell you to find two things: a good camera and a subject you’re passionate about.

 The road that led me here might not have always been obvious, but it has always been an adventure.
 And it’s an adventure I look forward to continuing, as we work alongside these worthy organizations to provide a voice to the voiceless, put a spotlight on issues many don’t know they are contributing to and bring beauty into people’s homes with photography that will, hopefully, solidify their connection with nature, as we fight to protect it.